Sraleik/undetermini/README.md

 ### Feature

-- [X] use https://www.npmjs.com/package/console-table-printer for display
+- [ ] calculate average Error
+- [ ] give accuracy fonction as a parameter
+- [ ] turn llm-info into a service-info
+- [ ] better handling of rate limit
 - [ ] allow to choose how to sort on Presenter
-- [ ] calculate average Error
-- [X] improve price calculation (do not use float)
 - [ ] display who si cheapest and by how much
 - [ ] display who is most accurate and by how much
 - [ ] display who is fastest and by how much
-- [ ] give accuracy fonction as a parameter
-- [ ] add the price of the complete undetermini.run
 - [ ] retrieve all type and put them in their proper places
+- [X] use https://www.npmjs.com/package/console-table-printer for display
+- [X] improve price calculation (do not use float)
 - [X] add cache on implementation
 - [X] add possibility to deactivate methodImplementation
 - [X] allow to add LLM Model Info